boyter/spells/README.md

 Simple to script to generate "spell" names based on the names used in Harry Potter.

-Can generate millions of unique spell names
+Can generate millions of unique spell names.
+Names should in theory all be pronouncable.

-EG loop to create 5 million spell names
+E.G. loop to create 10,000,000 spell names

 ```
 $ python generate.py | sort | uniq | wc -l
-2736827
+5200827
 ```

 Sample names,